suryaprakashk008/java_pakages/README.md

  iii) Selectionsort
  iv) Insertionsort
  v) MergeSort
- There alse printarray method to print the array that we created.
+ There also printarray method to print the array that we created.
 This Method is used to Printarray.